 Yesterday I slept ten hours straight.

-The imperfect - used for description and habitual or ongoing actions in the past
+The imperfect is a past tense used for descriptions and for habitual or ongoing actions.

 Mientras dormía mi hermano veía la televisión.